EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health

-\textbf{Effect of Bottleneck Size~~} We examine performance across various Masked Summarization Bottleneck sizes, trained for a limited number of steps.
-While longer contexts add detail, their quadratic cost limits scalability. \cref{ab:bottleneck} shows that, while larger bottleneck sizes slightly reduce validation loss, the most substantial improvement occurs from 4 to 8 tokens.
+Further, we examine performance across various Masked Summarization Bottleneck sizes, trained for a limited number of steps.
+While longer contexts add detail, their quadratic cost limits scalability. \Cref{ab:bottleneck} shows that, while larger bottleneck sizes slightly reduce validation loss, the most substantial improvement occurs from 4 to 8 tokens.
 Based on this, we select a bottleneck size of 8, balancing performance and efficiency.